Public-Health-Scotland/resources/Using git locally.md

 The [git](https://git-scm.com/) software is used by GitHub in order to provide a [distributed version control and code management system](https://www.atlassian.com/git/tutorials/what-is-version-control), as well as additional features such as facilitating code reviews, logging and assigning issues and controlling access.
 We recommend that git is used along with a code repository such as GitHub (or Gitea, Gogs, GitLab, etc) and that the [GitHub workflow](https://github.com/NHS-NSS-transforming-publications/GitHub-guidance) is followed.
 This is particularly important for collaborative projects.
 However, git can also be used locally on your own machine in order to keep track of your files and folders while you work on a project.
 This step-by-step guide walks you through how to do this for an R project, but the same principles apply no matter what kind of files you are working with.

+**IMPORTANT:** These instructions should only be used on projects on your local machine, and not on network folders as git will not work properly on these.
+These instructions are also not intended for collaboration - although collaboration and peer review is an important aspect of using version control, we do not currently have the organisation-wide infrastructure required to host this.
+In future we may add further instructions for these situations.

 # Step-by-step guide

 ## Step 1: Install git!